battlesnake/dragons-of-mugloar/README.md

 We can reach a score of two-million points within five minutes.

 We need to vary the level:turn cap, then plot the score growth rate (e.g. turns required for score to go from 10M to 100M), so we can work out the value for optimal growth.
-I'll leave that for another time or for someone else though, as I've already exceeded a score of sixty-billion now, with a crudely chosen ratio cap of 1.4.
+I'll leave that for another time or for someone else though, as I've already exceeded a score of 233 trillion now, with a crudely chosen ratio cap of 1.4.

 I think I broke the game.

+This basic AI achieved a score of over 233 trillion points, and was only stopped due to the server being restarted.

 A simple self-learning regression model could be used to fine-tune some of the hard-coded constant numbers (e.g. thresholds) in the assitance subroutines, but why bother when we're already scoring over 50million, utterly destroying the previous high-score by over three orders of magnitude?